sagar-sandesh/To-Do-/README.md

 | `register.html` | Registration form                        |

 ## 👤 Author
-Mr. Sagar Sandesh Oli
+- Mr Sagar Sandesh Oli
-📧 olisagarsandesh@gmail.com
+- 📧 olisagarsandesh@gmail.com
+- 📍 Kirstintie, Espoo, Finland
+- 📞 +358402457337

 ## 📜 License
 This project is open-source and free to use under the MIT License.